 The top 5 colleges for BA (Hons) Journalism are – Delhi College of Arts and Commerce (DCAC), Maharaja Agrasen, Kalindi, Kamala Nehru, and LSR.
 The first two being the only co-ed colleges.

-Institute of Home Economics and Bharati College, DU have also started offering Journalism courses which aren’t as popular among students.
+Institute of Home Economics and Bharati College, DU has also started offering Journalism courses that aren’t as popular among students.